Founded in honor of Kristin McLain, a flight nurse who lost her life during a helicopter rescue mission in Austin in 2015.

-Kristin was an advocate in her community for the importance of mental and physical health.
-Additionally, Kristin, whose honor the Foundation was created in, along with several of our board members and ambassadors, were very involved with fundraising for The Flatwater Foundation, a nonprofit dedicated to providing mental wellness programs for individuals battling cancer.
 When several first responders inquired with us about similar care, we soon discovered there was not an organization that currently provided funding for confidential counseling for first responders.
+We realized this void in the First Responder Industry — the ability to offer mental wellness services through a confidential, judgment-free setting.
 Similarly, we had a passion and background for providing outdoor activities for individuals and their families dealing with stress, illness or loss, to gain mental clarity, release and wellness.

 We are humbled and honored to create a nonprofit program that could provide both to our First Responders.